mpfl/nudis/design/data-model.md

 Species ID and Observation ID form the filenames of the appropriate files.

-For a species, the ID will take the form of `scientificName` such as `chromodoris-westraliensis` or `scientificName-identificationQualifier` such as `aphelodoris-sp.-1` if the species has not yet been described..
+For a species, the ID will take the form of `scientificName` such as `chromodoris-westraliensis` or `scientificName-identificationQualifier` such as `aphelodoris-sp-1` if the species has not yet been described..

-For an observation, the ID will take the form of `scientificName-number` such as `chromodoris-westraliensis-0001` or `scientificName-identificationQualifier-number` if a species-level identification cannot be made.
+For an observation, the ID will take the form of `scientificName-timestamp` such as `chromodoris westraliensis-20141227t1014` or `scientificName-identificationQualifier-timestamp` if a species-level identification cannot be made.

 Each Observation must have corresponding photo with an identical filename (excluding file type suffix).
-For example, Observation `_observations/chromodoris-westraliensis-0001.md` would have a matching `assets/images/chromodoris-westraliensis-0001.jpg`.
+For example, Observation `_observations/chromodoris westraliensis-20141227t1014.md` would have a matching `assets/images/chromodoris westraliensis-20141227t1014.jpg`.